YTforestarmy/liburl/README.md

-# Midas Project - libcurl Installation Guide
+# FOREST ARMY - libcurl Installation Guide

 ## Description
 This guide provides instructions on how to install and set up the `libcurl-impersonate-chrome.so.4` library on Termux for the Midas project.